Source: Wai/Ikon Images/Corbis via www.thinkadvisor.com

 The impact women have on the workforce is not minute.
 In 2010, 46.8% of the labor force in the United States was comprised of women.
 Yet many working women feel pressured to choose between having families and advancing their careers.
 The pressure to make this choice is detrimental to the advancement of women, leading to gender discrimination and inequality.
 According to a study published by UC Hastings College of Law, 43% of working women leave the work force to raise their children.
 With women in such great numbers ultimately choosing family over work, many employers are mindful of how this choice will effect them when making hiring, firing, and promotion decisions.
 Oftentimes this leads to gender-based discrimination in the work place when employers give preferential treatment to male employees to avoid the costs associated with maternity leave.

-A number of federal and state … Read the rest
+A number of federal and state laws … Read the rest

 On November 28, 2013, Joslyn Henderson filed a complaint against her former employer, Laurus Technical Institute (Laurus), with the NLRB’s Regional Office in Atlanta.
 The complaint alleged that Laurus violated Section 8(a)(1) of the National Labor Relations Act (NLRA) by “maintaining and enforcing an overly broad ‘No Gossip Policy,’ and by suspending and terminating the charging party for violating the ‘No Gossip Policy’ and engaging in protected, concerted activities.”
 As expected, Laurus filed a timely answer effectively denying any and all unlawful conduct.
 The legal issue presented in this case was whether or not an employer can implement a workplace policy effectively prohibiting all communication between employees that the employer deems to be “gossip” or not contributing to workplace productivity.